naginanaveed/scRNA-seq-/README.md

 sc.tl.umap(adata)
 sc.pl.umap(adata, color="sample")
 ```

-**What is UMAP?**
-UMAP (Uniform Manifold Approximation and Projection) takes the neighborhood graph and projects cells into 2D in a way that preserves local structure — cells that are neighbors in high-dimensional PCA space stay close together in 2D.
-The result is a scatter plot where groups of similar cells appear as visual islands or clusters.

 UMAP is used for **visualization only** — the actual clustering (Step 12) is done on the graph, not the UMAP coordinates.
 The 2D layout is not quantitatively reliable for measuring distances between cells (two islands might be far apart on UMAP even if they share many marker genes).
 However, UMAP is invaluable for checking that your preprocessing worked and for visualizing cluster assignments and gene expression patterns.